srwaditya/textchecker/README.md

-# Welcome to your Lovable project
+# Welcome to your textchecker project

 ## Project info